 AACC recommends a definition of LDTs that is based on the clinical claims of the laboratory and manufacturer and which would restrict the application of the term for modified tests to those with new clinical claims:

 “A laboratory-developed test is a new or significantly modified test that is developed, validated, and used within a laboratory in response to a specific patient- care need.
 It is performed by a CLIA licensed testing facility and is not packaged or sold as a kit to other testing facilities.
-Modifications to an FDA cleared or approved test that alter the laboratory’s clinical claims about the intended use are considered significant and would constitute an LDT.”
+Modifications to an FDA cleared or approved test that alter the manufacturer’s clinical claims about the intended use are considered significant and would constitute an LDT.”
 Excluded from this LDT definition are:

-- A test ordered and used off-label by a physician, which was performed by the laboratory according to manufacturer specifications or with modifications that did not alter the laboratory’s claims about the intended use.
+- A test ordered and used off-label by a physician, which was performed by the laboratory according to manufacturer specifications or with modifications that did not alter the claims about the intended use.
 This use of the test falls under the practice of medicine.

 A more refined definition of LDTs may assist regulators and the laboratory community in assessing those tests that need additional oversight and those that do not.
 Regulators and Congress should work together to better define LDTs before moving forward with additional regulations.